Web application vs website — what is the difference?

 4. Security

 A static site has a tiny attack surface — there’s no database or login panel to compromise.
 A web application needs the full security stack: password hashing, protection against SQL injection, XSS, CSRF, and dependency patching.
+For what a neglected CMS looks like in practice, see my breakdown of Japanese SEO spam on WordPress.

 5. Cost of ownership